Top 5 historic sites Croatia

 Photo:Trogir Old Town on the Adriatic Coast in Croatia

-Set on a small peninsula between the mainland and the Ciovo island, the old town of Trogir is the picture-perfect Mediterranean settlement.
-It is on the list of UNESCO’s World Heritage Sites since 1997. as a medieval town built with the layout of a Hellenistic and Roman city.
+Set on a small peninsula between the mainland and Ciovo island, the Trogir old town is the picture-perfect Mediterranean settlement.
+It has a Hellenistic and Roman city layout.

 Clock tower and city loggia in Trogir